Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: The Proposed Approach:

-Once the BFS ordering and resizing are performed, the similarity matrix is ready to be processed by CNNs.
-If each matrix is treated as an image, then the task of graph similarity measurement can be viewed as an image processing problem in which the goal is to discover the optimal node matching pattern in the image by applying CNNs.

-At the end, the result is fed into multiple fully connected layers, so that a final similarity score $\hat{s}_{ij}$ is generated for the graph pair $\mathcal{G}_i$ and $\mathcal{G}_j$.
-The mean squared error loss function is used to train our model:

-where $\mathcal{D}$ is the set of training graph pairs, and $\lambda(\cdot)$ is a one-to-one function that transforms the true GED into the true similarity score.
+We feed these matrices through multiple CNNs in parallel.
+As shown in Fig.~\ref{fig:model}, three CNN ``channels'' are used, each with its own CNN filters.
+At the end, the results are concatenated and fed into multiple fully connected layers, so that a final similarity score $\hat{s}_{ij}$ is generated for the graph pair $\mathcal{G}_i$ and $\mathcal{G}_j$.
+The mean square error loss function is used to train our model: $ \mathcal{L} = \frac{1}{|\mathcal{D}|}\sum_{(i,j) \in \mathcal{D}} (\hat{s_{ij}} - s_{ij})^{2}$ where $\mathcal{D}$ is the set of training graph pairs, and $s_{ij}$ is the true similarity score coming from any graph similarity metric.
+For GED, we apply a one-to-one mapping function to transform the true distance score into the true similarity score; for MCS, the normalized MCS size is treated as the true similarity score.